 This blog explores some of the more important nutrients that need to be considered by society in general, with specific information for those on a plant-based diet pertaining to the top vegan food sources to find these nutrients in.
 Rather than being nutrients of concern I refer to these as nutrients of focus.
 I hope this information helps you set up a healthy, balanced whole food plant-based diet that you can be confident will fuel your body with clean energy and all the micronutrients your body needs to thrive.

-The most interesting part of this question for me is the very fact that the largest killers in Western Countries are chronic lifestyle diseases like cardiovascular disease, cancers, obesity & type 2 diabetes where over-nutrition/over-consumption is the problem.
-Instead of asking if vegans are deficient the entire world could very much benefit by looking at what’s killing us.
-Look at the hospitals (which are not full of sick vegans with heart disease) and ask why we are eating so many empty calories – foods that offer lots of calories with minimal micronutrients and phytochemicals (protective compounds in plant based foods).
+The most interesting part of this question for me is the very fact that the largest killers in Western Countries are chronic lifestyle diseases like cardiovascular disease, cancers, obesity & type 2 diabetes, where over-nutrition/over-consumption is the problem.
+Instead of asking if those on a plant-based diet are deficient, the entire world could very much benefit by looking at what’s killing us.
+Look at the hospitals (which are not full of sick vegans with heart disease) and ask why we are eating so many empty calories – foods that offer lots of calories with minimal micronutrients and phytochemicals (protective compounds in plant-based foods).